QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 An important consideration in numerical linear algebra, and iterative methods in general is the `condition number <https://en.wikipedia.org/wiki/Condition_number#Matrices>`_.

 An ill-conditioned matrix is one where the basis of eigenvectors are close to, but not exactly, collinear.
-While this poses no problem on pen and paper, or with infinite precision numerical methods, it is an important issue in practice for two reasons
+While this poses no problem on pen and paper, or with infinite precision numerical methods, it is an important in practice for two reasons

 1. Ill-conditioned matrices introduce numerical errors roughly in proportion to the base-10 log of the condition number.
 2. The convergence speed of many iterative methods is based on the spectral properties (e.g. the basis formed by the eigenvectors), and hence ill-conditioned systems can converge slowly.